electron-forge/electron-forge-docs/config/makers/msix.md

 # MSIX

-The MSIX target builds `.msix` packages which can be directly distributed to end user or to the [Microsoft Store](https://apps.microsoft.com/home).
+The [MSIX](https://learn.microsoft.com/en-us/windows/msix/overview) target builds `.msix` packages, which can be directly distributed to end user or to the [Microsoft Store](https://apps.microsoft.com/home).

 ## Requirements